Obama: Iran and Cuba ties don't benefit Venezuela

 In May, the United States imposed sanctions on Venezuela's state oil company PDVSA for defying U.S. law by sending at least two tankers carrying $50 million in oil products to Iran.

 "Venezuela is a proud, sovereign nation ...
-The U.S. has no intention of intervening in Venezuela's foreign relations," Obama said in the email interview with El Universal newspaper.
+The U.S. has no intention of intervening in Venezuela's foreign relations," Obama said in the email interview with Venezuela's El Universal.
 "However, I think the government's ties with Iran and Cuba have not benefited the interests of Venezuela and its people.

 "Sooner or later, Venezuela's people will have to decide what possible advantage there is in having relations with a country that violates fundamental human rights and is isolated from most of the world.
 The Iranian government has consistently supported international terrorism."